Perena2ECED/ECE-2112-PA2/README.md

     displays the shape of C, the array div_by_4, and the total number of selected elements (50), and that the first and last elements are 8 and
     1 000 000, respectively.

-* The functions were called using an arbitrary variable 'C' as it is asked by the problem.
+* The functions were called using an arbitrary variable `C` as it is asked by the problem.

 * The `C = np.arange(1, 101)` is used as the problem requires the initialization of an ordered sequence of numbers.
 The `.arange()` is a function that generates a one-dimensional array from the inclusive lower bound of 1 to its exclusive upper bound of 101.
 This function evaluates 100